 Cavapoo Puppies for Sale

-Learn More about Cavapoo Puppies
+Learn More about Cavapoo Puppies for Sale

 A Cavapoo is a cross between the Cavalier King Charles Spaniel and Poodle.
 These dogs are playful and energetic, combining the best parts of two great breeds.
 Cavapoos are sometimes referred to as Cavadoodles or Cavoodles.
 They typically stand around nine to 14 inches and weigh anywhere from nine to 25 pounds.
 You can expect your Cavapoo to live for 12 to 15 years, making them great long-term companions.